‘I got in a kart and I just didn't stop’

 During racing season (February to October), the Shaw family is constantly on the move.
 All their money and energy are focused on Elliott’s racing career, but they say it's worth every franc as they are convinced that their boy has what it takes to become a champion.
 The couple have to pay CHF5,000 ($5,047) for every race Elliott participates in – some CHF50,000 per year – and say they have not had a holiday for many years.

 Elliott’s mother Becki is English, an accountant by profession, and has lived in Switzerland for 24 years.
-Dad Andrew is an IT professional who has lived in Switzerland since he was 4.
+Dad Andrew is an IT professional who has lived in Switzerland since he was four.

 No longer at school, Elliott is now planning to spend more time with his team in Italy. swissinfo.ch met with him at his home in Villiers, canton Neuchâtel, and also filmed him in action at the karting track where he started his career.
 As we also find out, the mild form of autism from which he suffers is not always a hindrance but can help him to focus.